From sleepless nights to never-ending emails, here are the signs you need a new job.

 Holidays are supposed to be your downtime.
-They are your break from reality ‒ a chance to chill out and take stock of things.
-How on earth can you do that when you’re getting emails to your phone every five minutes?
-If your managers don’t respect your boundaries and continue to bombard you with questions when you’re not on the job, that’s a real issue.
-Don’t stand for it.
+They are your break from reality ‒ a chance to chill out with friends and family and take stock of things.
+How on earth can you do that when you're getting emails to your phone every five minutes?
+If your managers don't respect your boundaries and continue to bombard you with questions when you're not on the job, that's a real issue.
+Don't stand for it.
 Politely ask them to refrain from this workplace sin or look for other options for yourself.

 We often think of quitting a job as a negative thing, but it can actually be quite liberating.
 When a role has nothing left to offer you, the smart move is to walk away from it and find a position that does.
-Why not start looking today and see what options are out there?
+Why not start looking today and see what other opportunities are out there?
 You never know – you might just find your dream job.

 Is it time to quit your job?
 Get your CV ready for your job search with a free CV critique.